Agmont343/Agmont343/README.md

 <!-- DOG_OF_DAY_START -->
-![Dog of the Day](https://images.dog.ceo/breeds/bouvier/n02106382_1633.jpg) _Last updated: 13 Nov 2025_
+![Dog of the Day](https://images.dog.ceo/breeds/bouvier/n02106382_1633.jpg) _Come see a new doggy tomorrow — be pawsitively surprised!_
 <!-- DOG_OF_DAY_END -->

-> "Good code is like a dog's bark: clear, reliable, and always on guard." 🐕
+> "Good code is like a faithful dog: reliable and never bites." 🐕